techidaily/site-win11-tips/source/_posts/eradicating-error-x7007043c-in-windows-media-creator.md

  Third-party antivirus can be overzealous and block genuine system modifications as malicious.
 You can disable the security app temporarily to determine if your third-party antivirus is triggering the error.

  Once disabled, relaunch the Media Creation Tool and check if the error persists.
-If not, check and reconfigure your antivirus settings or switch to one of the[best antivirus solutions on Windows](https://www.makeuseof.com/windows-11-antivirus-apps/) .
+If not, check and reconfigure your antivirus settings or switch to one of the [best antivirus solutions on Windows](https://www.makeuseof.com/windows-11-antivirus-apps/) .

 ## 6\.
 Run the DISM and System File Checker Tool